Slavery in Canada: Underground Railroad

-Modern slavery
+Forced Labor and Slavery in the 20th Century

+1914 to 1920: Slavery through Internment

+From 1914 to 1920 8500 Ukrainian men - along with their wives and children - were interned by the Canadian Government as "enemy aliens", despite having committed no crime to warrant their arrest.
+Internment of Ukrainian Canadians was used as a means to provide unpaid labour to farms, mines, and road or rail construction.
+Internees were forced to work against their will, under threats of violence or death.

+Other instances

 The ratifying of the Slavery Convention by Canada in 1953 began the country's international commitments to address modern slavery.
 Human trafficking in Canada is a legal and political issue, and Canadian legislators have been criticized for having failed to deal with the problem in a more systematic way.
 British Columbia's Office to Combat Trafficking in Persons formed in 2007, making British Columbia the first province of Canada to address human trafficking in a formal manner.
 The biggest human trafficking case in Canadian history surrounded the dismantling of the Domotor-Kolompar criminal organization.
 On June 6, 2012, the Government of Canada established the National Action Plan to Combat Human Trafficking in order to oppose human trafficking.
 The Human Trafficking Task force was established in June 2012 to replace the Interdepartmental Working Group on Trafficking in Persons as the body responsible for the development of public policy related to human trafficking in Canada.

 One current and highly publicized instance is the vast disappearances of Aboriginal women which has been linked to human trafficking by some sources.
 Former Prime Minister Stephen Harper had been reluctant to tackle the issue on the grounds that it is not a "sociological issue" and declined to create a national inquiry into the issue counter to United Nations and Inter-American Commission on Human Rights' opinions that the issue is significant and in need of higher inquiry.

 In July 2024, a report for the United Nations Human Rights Council by UN Special Rapporteur on contemporary forms of slavery Tomoya Obokata described the temporary foreign worker program as a "breeding ground for contemporary slavery".
 Obokata's report found many instances of debt bondage, wage theft, lack of personal protective equipment, abuse, and sexual misconduct.
 Immigration minister Marc Miller gave a statement to Reuters saying that the program was "in need of reform" and that the low-wage stream needed to be examined.